 The only way to manage a move is to document your plan/checklist.

-Whether it’s Word document, hand written legal pad, or use an app like Trello or Evernote, they key is to make a plan and have a place to document all the details to free yourself of having to remember everything.
+Whether it’s a Word document, handwritten legal pad, or use an app like Trello or Evernote, the key is to make a plan and have a place to document all the details to free yourself from having to remember everything.

 Checklist Items to Consider:

 – Cancel Current Utilities

 – Forward Mail